slok/kubewebhook/Readme.md

 - Simple, extensible and flexible.
 - Multiple webhooks on the same server.

+## Status

+At this moment the project is being tested on production but not ready to mark as production-ready, that's why there is no release yet.

 ## Example

 Here is a simple example of mutating webhook that will add `mutated=true` and `mutator=pod-annotate` annotations.